llaske/sugarizer/README.md

 Equivalent options for other browser [are available](https://github.com/mrdoob/three.js/wiki/How-to-run-things-locally).

-If you run Sugarizer this way often, you should create an alias for this command ([learn more](https://en.wikipedia.org/wiki/Alias_(command)))
+If you run Sugarizer this way often, you should create an alias for this command ([learn more](https://en.wikipedia.org/wiki/Alias_(command))).

-To run **Sugarizer Application on Android**, download it on [Google Play](https://play.google.com/store/apps/details?id=org.olpc_france.sugarizer), [Amazon Store](http://www.amazon.com/gp/product/B00NKK7PZA) or [F-Droid](https://f-droid.org/repository/browse/?fdid=org.olpc_france.sugarizer).
-You could also build yourself the Sugarizer Application APK using instruction below.

-To run **Sugarizer Application on iOS**, download it on [Apple Store](https://itunes.apple.com/us/app/sugarizer/id978495303) or build yourself the Sugarizer Application IPA using instructions below.

-To run **Sugarizer Application as Chrome Web App**, download it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/sugarizer/omfgclgehghdlloggibhgicnlldjiboo) or use the [Chrome Apps & Extensions Developer Tool](https://chrome.google.com/webstore/detail/chrome-apps-extensions-de/ohmmkhmmmpcnpikjeljgnaoabkaalbgc) and use the Sugarizer directory as the target for the unpacked application.

-Features of Sugarizer Application include:

-* Sugar Desktop view (Radial, List and Journal),
-* Sugar Local data store storage - limited by the browser to 5Mb (see [here](https://en.wikipedia.org/wiki/Web_storage "here")),
-* Running of locally stored Sugar Web Activities,
-* Capability to connect to a server to backup or sharing local storage to the Server,
-* Presence and collaboration

 # Server

 Sugarizer Server is the back-end for network features of Sugarizer.
 It means: allow deployment of Sugarizer on a local server, for example on a school server, so expose locally Web Application (without Internet access).
 Sugarizer Server can also be used to provide collaboration features for Application and Web Application on the network.
-Sugarizer Server could be deployed on any computer with Apache2, Node.js and MongoDB.
+Sugarizer Server could be deployed on any computer with Apache2, Node.js and MongoDB, or in a Docker container.

 Sugarizer Server features include: